stacklok/frizbee/README.md

 ## Contributing & Community

-Frizbee is maintained by a dedicated community of developers that want this open souce project to benefit others and thrive.
+Frizbee is maintained by a dedicated community of developers that want this open source project to benefit others and thrive.
 The main development of Frizbee is done in [Go](https://go.dev/).
 We welcome contributions of all types!
 Please see our [Contributing](./CONTRIBUTING.md) guide for more information on how you can help!

 If you have questions, or just want to chat with us - please use the #frizbee channel on our [Discord Server](https://discord.gg/stacklok).